erichhhhho/CE9010_2018/README.md

 1. Start Jupyter with `jupyter notebook` (or `jupyter-notebook`, or `jupyter lab`).
 The command opens a new tab in your web browser.
 1. Go to the folder `tutorials` and duplicate the notebook `tutorial01.ipynb` (for example) with the new name `my_tutorial01.ipynb` (to avoid future conflicts).
-1. Open, edit and run the notebook from your browser.
+1. Open, edit and run the notebook `tutorial01.ipynb` from your browser.
+1. When you are done with the notebook, go back to the terminal and shut down the juypter kernels with `Control-C`.
 1. Save the notebook with git: `git branch my_branch`, `git checkout my_branch`, `git add .`, and `git commit -m tutorial01`.

 	Note for Windows: Folder CE9010_2018 is located at C:\Users\user_name\CE9010_2018<br>